Hallak65/GOG-only_games/README.md

 ## Playability of games

-I added some entries where the GOG version is actually playable in contrast to e.g. the Steam version, as noted by other redditors and/or by Steam users.
+I added some entries where the GOG version is actually playable in contrast to e.g. the Steam version, as noted by other Redditors and/or by Steam users.
 If the status of a game is not sure, it’ll be marked with a `?`.
 Games are listed in alphanumerical order, ignoring articles and pronouns at the beginning, like “I” or “The”.

 ## You want to contribute?